-At June 30, 2017, an additional component of the Airport's net position (5.9%) represents resources that are subject to external usage restrictions such as reserve for debt service, Passenger Facility Charges (PFC), and replacements and renewals for capital projects.
-The remaining net position balance of \$217,656 (31.9%) is unrestricted and may be used to meet the Airport's ongoing obligations.
+At June 30, 2018, an additional component of the Airport's net position (3.0%) represents resources that are subject to external usage restrictions such as reserve for debt service, Passenger Facility Charges (PFC), and replacements and renewals for capital projects.
+The remaining net position balance of \$202,675 (28.4%) is unrestricted and may be used to meet the Airport's ongoing obligations.

-Comparison between the years ended June 30, 2017 and 2016:
+Comparison between the years ended June 30, 2018 and 2017:

-The Airport's total assets increased by \$30,725 or 3.3%.
-Current and other assets increased slightly by \$667 or 0.2%.
-Capital assets increased by \$30,058 or 5.2% primarily due to the additions to capital assets for the Terminal Improvements Project, partially offset by the current year depreciation and amortization.
-Refer to Note 10 to the financial statements, Changes in Capital Assets, for additional information.
+The Airport's total assets decreased by \$33,254 or 3.4%.
+Current and other assets decreased by \$58,496 or 16.3% primarily due to a decrease in restricted investments with trustee as a result of the payout for the early partial redemption of the Airport's 2009B Bonds in the amount of \$27,210 on July 1, 2017, and a decrease in restricted deposits in lieu of cash as a result of the adjustment to exclude non-negotiable instruments and non-monetary guaranties in the amount of \$25,920.
+Capital assets increased by \$25,242 or 4.1% primarily due to the additions to capital assets for the Terminal Improvements Project, partially offset by the current year depreciation and amortization.
+Refer to Note 5 to the financial statements, Long-Term Obligations, and Note 10, Changes in Capital Assets, for additional information.

-The Airport's total liabilities increased by \$573 or 0.2%.
-Current liabilities increased by \$38,793 or 63.2% primarily due to an increase in accounts payable related to the Terminal Improvements Project and an increase in bonds payable for the 2009B Bonds early partial redemption.
-Noncurrent liabilities decreased by \$38,220 or 16.5% mainly due to a decrease in bonds payable for the 2009B Bonds early partial redemption and retirement of long-term debt obligations.
+The Airport's total liabilities decreased by \$67,509 or 23.0%.
+Current liabilities decreased by \$61,628 or 61.5% primarily due to a decrease in bonds payable as a result of the payout for the early partial redemption of the Airport's 2009B Bonds in the amount of \$27,210 on July 1, 2017, and a decrease in deposit from others as a result of the adjustment to exclude non-negotiable instruments and non-monetary guaranties in the amount of \$25,920.
+Noncurrent liabilities decreased by \$5,881 or 3.1% mainly due to a decrease in bonds payable for the retirement of long-term debt obligations.
 Refer to Note 5, Long-Term Obligations, for additional information.

-Management's Discussion and Analysis (Unaudited) For the Year Ended June 30, 2017 (To the Nearest Thousand)
+Management's Discussion and Analysis (Unaudited)

+For the Year Ended June 30, 2018

+(To the Nearest Thousand)

-During the year ended June 30, 2017, the Airport's change in net position increased by 26,828 or 4.1%.
+During the year ended June 30, 2018, the Airport's change in net position increased by \$36,948 or 5.5% of the restated net position, beginning of year.